Once you've reviewed these guidelines and are confident your idea is a good fit for SB, feel free to submit a proposal.

-Changing "sustainability" from a department to a common thread through all departments — holistically approaching sustainability by incorporating relevant KPIs into all areas of the business, and aligning the ethos behind these goals with the overall mission of the business.
+Changing "sustainability" from a department to a common thread through all departments — holistically approaching sustainability by integrating sustainability and finance, incorporating relevant KPIs into all areas of the business, and aligning the ethos behind these goals with the overall mission of the business.

 Forging pre-competitive partnerships — through which companies combine their creative, strategic, scientific and financial resources to solve the complex, systemic challenges inherent to global businesses; and together create real, on-the-ground changes in the farthest reaches of their value chains.
 Among a growing number of examples:

 Engaging customers and other stakeholders — from creatively communicating their sustainability efforts, to acknowledging their shortcomings, to enlisting customers’ help in making critical changes, forward-thinking organizations are winning brand loyalty by changing the way they interact with their customers — whether to illustrate their own purpose strategies or to nudge their customers to live and act more purposefully.